ahgittin/brooklyn-cloudfoundry/cf-brooklyn-servicebroker/README.md

 Cloud Foundry Brooklyn Service Broker
 -------------------------------------

-To run, ensure brooklyn is running, then,

-    $ gradle clean
-    $ gradle bootRun
+This project launches a CF broker which makes Brooklyn blueprints available as Cloud Foundry services.

+You will need [Gradle](http://www.gradle.org/installation) and [Brooklyn](http://brooklyn.io) installed.
+You will also need Java 8 --
+if that is not your system default, and it is too rough to change your system a standalone `jdk8` download can usually be activated in a single shell by setting `export JAVA_HOME=/path/to/jdk8/Home` (or similar).

+Make sure Brooklyn is running, then do a `gradle clean bootRun`.
+The project will build and launch a REST API on port 8080.
-The by default the project will create a user called user and generate a password.
+By default the project will create a user called `user` and generate a password.

-For testing purposes you can use this for making REST calls without the CF tool, for example

-    $ export PASSWORD=<the generated password>
+    $ gradle clean bootRun
+    ...

+    Using default security password: eb940e21-9c27-4f99-b27f-9692b71c40e0

+    ...

-You can override this by setting the username and password in the application.properties file
+You can override this by setting the username and password in the `application.properties` file

     security.user.name=<new-username>
     security.user.password=<password>

+Make a note of these details.
+You'll need them to set up the broker with `cf` (below).

+You can also use this for making REST calls directly, bypassing CF, for testing.
-Then to get the catalog,
+For instance to get the catalog,

+    $ export PASSWORD=<the generated password>
     $ curl http://user:$PASSWORD@localhost:8080/v2/catalog

-To create a WebClusterDatabaseExample from the catalog,
+And to create a WebClusterDatabaseExample from the catalog,

     $ curl http://user:$PASSWORD@localhost:8080/v2/service_instances/1234 -H "Content-Type: application/json" -d '{ "service_id": "brooklyn.demo.WebClusterDatabaseExample", "plan_id": "localhost", "organization_guid": "300","space_guid":"400"}' -X PUT

-Then to the delete it,
+And to the delete it,

     $ curl "http://user:$PASSWORD@localhost:8080/v2/service_instances/1234?service_id=brooklyn&plan_id=brooklyn-plan" -X DELETE

 Using with the CF tool
 ----------------------

-First, register the service broker with BOSH
+First, register the service broker

     $ cf create-service-broker <broker-name> <user> <password> <url>